Savarna voters are angry with the BJP for its caste census – but they have nowhere else to go

 “The terrorists in Pahalgam did not ask the tourists about their caste,” a Bajrang Dal member from Moradabad in Uttar Pradesh said, requesting anonymity.
 He was echoing a meme posted by a BJP social medial handle in the wake of the attack, alluding to the fact that the attackers had asked victims for their religion and singled out Hindus.

-“I am astonished that the government has announced the caste census at such a time,” his person said.
+“I am astonished that the government has announced the caste census at such a time,” this person said.
 “The census can be conducted later but first we must fix Pakistan once and for all.”

 A Vishva Hindu Parishad worker from Haryana, who also spoke on the condition that his name be withheld, went a step further and alleged that the government was diverting public attention from the tourist killings in Pahalgam.